WNoDeS/WNoDeS/documentation/use_experience.md

 When these particles strike the earth's atmosphere, they produce extensive air showers made of billions of secondary particles.
 While much progress has been made in nearly a century of research in understanding cosmic rays with low to moderate energies, those with extremely high energies remain mysterious.
 These rays have energy many times greater than what we can achieve in our largest particle accelerators.
-The scientists measure showers of particles caused by cosmic rays using detectors deployed across three thousand square kilometers of the Pampas of Argentina: they require massive computational power for simulation in order to compare readings with theoretical models.
+The scientists measure showers of particles caused by cosmic rays using detectors deployed across three thousand square kilometers of the Pampas of Argentina: they require massive computational power for simulation to compare readings with theoretical models.

 The Auger's computational model requires concurrent read only access to a condition data base (MySQL) from hundreds of computing nodes in the farm.
 The data base resides in a networked filesystem (IBM/GPFS) and may be concurrently accessed by one or more MySQL engines.
 This of course is only possible in the case of read only access.